 Entrant FAQs

-Summernats is officially sanctioned by Motorsport Australia.
+Summernats is sanctioned by Motorsport Australia.

 You will receive an email once your vehicle application has been submitted.
 Please note that applications will not proceed to the approval stage until full payment has been made.
-Approval may take up to 14 days.
-Once approved, you will receive an email with your entrant number and scrutineering times.
-You can also check the status of your application at any time by logging into The Shed.

 Yes.
 All passengers must hold a valid Summernats ticket, as the City Cruise begins inside the venue.

-Keep an eye on your emails closer to the event for entry details, or speak directly with the Dyno team during the event.
+Keep an eye on your emails closer to the event for entry details, or speak with the Dyno team during the event.

-Trailer parking is available outside Gate 7 at Exhibition Park in Canberra and is free of charge.
+Trailer parking is available outside Gate 7 at Exhibition Park in Canberra (EPIC) and is free of charge.
 Please note that trailers and their contents are left at the owner’s risk and must be secured appropriately.

-No. Fuel is a prohibited item and any fuel or empty jerry cans will be confiscated on entry and will not be returned.
-An onsite petrol station is available, stocking Methanol, E85 and 98 Octane.
+No. Fuel is a prohibited item.
+Any fuel or empty jerry cans will be confiscated on entry and will not be returned.

 Burnout competitors must meet the following minimum requirements: